 The psychoeducational assessment involves a combination of interviews, standardized individual testing, and behavioural ratings and observations to identify a student’s strengths and weaknesses across many areas of functioning.
 It involves assessment of intellectual functioning, academic achievement, information processing, and various domains of emotional and behavioural functioning such as inattention, impulsivity, and anxiety.
 Other areas may be tested based on suspected deficits in a specific area, such as visual perception and motor coordination.

 Actual testing requires 8-10 hours of face-to-face time, which will be spread out over several sessions to help a child to maintain consistency of attention and effort.

 How much does it cost?

-The cost of the psychoeducational assessment is approximately $1,900 to 2,000 with the actual cost varying somewhat more or less depending on case complexity.
-The cost includes a comprehensive report detailing assessment results, conclusions, and recommendations, as well as a 1-hour feedback session.
-If attendance at an IEP meeting is requested, this is billed separately at an hourly rate of $149.
+The cost of a psychoeducational assessment is currently $2,398.
+This cost includes a comprehensive report detailing assessment results, conclusions, and recommendations, as well as a 1-hour feedback session.
+If attendance at an IEP meeting is requested, this is billed separately at an hourly rate of $175.

 Get in Touch